AmberMichaelis/AmberMichaelis/README.md

 - 🌱  Currently Learning AWS and Cloud Security

-- ❓  In the Top 5% of JavaScript Developers, according to LinkedIn
+- ❓  In the Top 5% of JavaScript Developers on LinkedIn

 - ⚡  Engineering, Computer Science, Cybersecurity, Machine Learning